-Tutor groups consist of a mix of Year 12 and Year 13 students.
-They are arranged without reference to any particular subject or level of entry into courses.
+Tutor groups are arranged without reference to any particular subject or level of entry into courses.

 The responsibility for ensuring that an attendance mark is received is the students'.
 It is a requirement that students register twice a day.
 Absences must be accounted for by a letter or telephone call from the parents and guardians.